Sydney in Australia is an amazing city!

-There are so many beautiful places to see, however on this journey we specifically wanted to visit and explore the three top world famous Sydney Landmarks; the extraordinary Sydney Opera House, the spectacular Sydney Harbour Bridge and the super cool historical district of The Rocks!
+There are so many beautiful places to see, however on this journey we specifically wanted to visit and explore the three top world-famous Sydney Landmarks; the extraordinary Sydney Opera House, the spectacular Sydney Harbour Bridge and the super cool historical district of The Rocks!

-The Top 3 Must-See Sydney Landmarks
+3 Famous Sydney Landmarks To See

 1. Sydney Opera House

 As soon as you set your eyes on the magnificent sails soaring towards the sky, your heart will be captured in awe forever!
-A true mind-blowing UNESCO World Heritage-listed site; world famous for its unique design!
+A true mind-blowing UNESCO World Heritage-listed site; world-famous for its unique design!

 These days it is a multi-venue performing arts centre with four main attractions for the viewers; the Opera Australia, the Sydney Theatre Company, the Sydney Symphony Orchestra and the Australian Ballet.
-The best way to learn more about this architectural marvel is by booking in a 1 hour behind the scenes guided tour!
+The best way to learn more about this architectural marvel is by booking a 1 hour guided tour!

 While you are waiting for the show or tour to start, there is so much more to do here; so much more to explore; so much more to see!

 For me, I couldn’t leave this place without looking back at least ten times.
 Haha… I know.
 Don’t you just love to visit places that do that to you?
 Places where you wish that the time could stop just for that little bit longer.
-Instead you turn around million times to absorb just a little bit more of the view… This is truly one of the most spectacular of the Australian landmarks – Love it!
+Instead, you turn around million times to absorb just a little bit more of the view… This is truly one of the most spectacular the Australian landmarks – Love it!

 Where: The Sydney Opera House is located within a short 15min walk from Holiday Inn Old Sydney.